Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Gauge-Fixed QLDPC Surgery

 Next we analyze the detector graph $\mathcal{D}$ described in Section~\ref{sec:schedule} and give lower bounds on fault distance.
 For our purposes it makes sense to analyze two different fault distances: the \emph{logical} fault distance and the \emph{measurement} fault distance.
 These are defined similarly to fault distance in \cite{beverland2024fault}.

 \begin{definition} Consider a phenomenological noise model on the detector graph $\mathcal{D}$: Pauli errors can occur on qubits in between any rounds of measurement, and any measurement outcome can be faulty.
 We say a detector \emph{triggers} when the associated parity between measurement outcomes is 1, and we say an error is \emph{undetected} if it triggers no detectors.
-The \emph{measurement fault distance} is the minimum weight of an undetected error that causes an error in the measurement outcome.
-The \emph{logical fault distance} is the minimum weight of an undetected error that causes a logical Pauli error on a qubit in $\mathcal{G}$ other than the measured qubit and does not cause a measurement error. \end{definition}
+The \emph{logical fault distance} is the minimum weight of an undetected error that causes a logical Pauli error on a qubit in $\mathcal{G}$ other than the measured qubit and does not cause a measurement error.
+The \emph{measurement fault distance} is the minimum weight of an undetected error that causes an error in the measurement outcome. \end{definition}

 Our proof uses the idea that code switching using Pauli measurements can be analyzed in terms of subsystem codes \cite{vuillot2019deformation}.
 Let $\bar{Z}_M$ be the symplectic partner to $\bar{X}_M$, $\hat e_l$ denote a basis vector, $C_1^\text{sep}=\{Z(\hat e_l\in C_1):l\in C_1\}$ denote the set of all single qubit Pauli Z operators on the qubits $C_1$, and $\mathcal{C}_0^Z$ be checks in $\mathcal{C}^Z$ that are not supported on $V_0$.
 We also let $V_{j\text{ odd}}=V_1\cup V_3\cup\dots V_L$ and $C_{i\text{ even}}=C_0\cup C_2\cup\dots C_{L-1}$.
 Consider the stabilizer group of the merged code $\mathcal{G}_X$